pohjus/express-rest-api/README.md

 2. Configure build commands:
    - **Backend:** `npm install && npm start`
    - **Frontend:** `npm install && npm run build`

 ---

+## Manual API Testing with `test.http`

+A `test.http` file is available for manual testing of the API using the REST Client extension in Visual Studio Code.

+### How to Use

+1. Install the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension in VS Code.
+2. Open the `manual-tests/test.http` file.
+3. Click the "Send Request" button next to each HTTP request to test the API.

+### Location

+The `test.http` file is located in the `manual-tests/` directory.

+### Note

+This file is for manual testing only and is not part of the automated test suite.

+---